simplyequipped/library/README.md

 ## To Do
 - Create a list of the recommended downloads in a format that can be automatically downloaded via a script
-- Create an automated utility to build library files based on downloaded content using kiwix-manage

 ## Attribution